 After returning to the States, I worked as an Employee Assistance Counselor outside Milwaukee, Wisconsin.
 The following year, I followed the passions that had stirred in me while in Ukraine for higher education, and moved to Fayetteville, Arkansas to begin my doctoral work.
-Both during and after completing my PhD in Counselor Education and Supervision at the University of Arkansas, I also taught Family & Human Services as well as graduate Counseling at John Brown University.
+During and after the completion my PhD in Counselor Education and Supervision at the University of Arkansas, I taught Family & Human Services as well as graduate Counseling at John Brown University.
 During this time I also maintained a private counseling practice in Fayetteville, Arkansas.
 While at JBU, I had the joy of teaching courses in family communication, group theory, intercultural communication, spiritual formation, evangelical theology, and family law.

-I joined the faculty of Denver Seminary in 2011, and currently serve as an Assistant Professor of Counseling where I teach courses in counseling skills, counseling theories, career development, and the integration of counseling and spirituality.
+I joined the faculty of Denver Seminary in 2011, and currently serve as an Associate Professor of Counseling and the co-chair of the counseling division.
+I teach courses in counseling skills, counseling theories, career development, and the integration of counseling and spirituality.

 I am a Licensed Professional Counselor and National Certified Counselor, and maintain a private practice in Littleton, Colorado.
-In my free time I enjoy yoga and pilates, rollerblading, cooking gluten-free dishes, going to the theater with my husband Stephen, talking walks with our dog Sasha, and relaxing with friends.
+In my free time I enjoy yoga and pilates, rollerblading, cooking gluten-free dishes, talking walks with my dog Sasha, and relaxing with friends.